soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

 ### Pattern matching on linked lists

-Because linked lists have their own [special syntax](/03-html/06-escaping_characters.html#linked-lists-briefly), we also have slightly special syntax when we pattern match on them.
+Because linked lists have their own [special syntax](/03-html/06-escaping_characters.html#linked-lists-briefly), we also have special syntax for their pattern match.
 We can use the same special syntax for creating lists when we pattern match on lists, replacing the *elements* of the list with patterns.
 For example: